WHAT BOOKS ARE ELIGIBLE?

 WHO NOMINATES BOOKS?

 A committee of independent booksellers of Vermont nominates books in four categories: Children’s Literature, Creative Nonfiction, Fiction, and Poetry.
 Publishers may also nominate books.
-Nominations are open each year from January 1 to March 1.
+Nominations are open each year in the spring.

 WHO ARE THE JUDGES?